partyzl/fruitNinjas/README.md

 ## How to get up and running in your local machine

 1. Clone this repo down to your local machine.
->This can be done by navigating to your where you'd like to save in your machine via your terminal and copying this
+>This can be done by navigating to your where you'd like to save in your machine via your terminal and pasting this
 ```
 git clone https://github.com/partyzl/fruitNinjas.git
 ```
 2. Set your desired local port in the index.js file.
-3. In your terminal navigate to the correct file and run the following line.
+3. In your terminal run the following line.

 ```
 node index.js